HanoCat/ErrorHandling-Guide/README.md

 # C# Error Handling — Beyond try/catch

 Most developers use `try/catch`.
 Very few design error handling as a system.
-This repository demonstrates how to move from basic exception handling to structured, production-ready error design, using C# as a reference implementation.
+This repository demonstrates how to move from basic exception handling to structured, production-ready error design to help determine the error roots faster, using C# as a reference implementation.

 ---